Eng-Mohanad/Coursera_ESE_C1M1/README.md

 ###----------------------------------------------------------------------------

-### This a repository for the Coursera Specialization of Embedded Software
+### This repository is for the Coursera Specialization of Embedded Software
 ### Essentials to be submitted as the solution of Course.1 Week.1 Assigment.

 ### The Repository Contains 3 files: